Single Sign On

 Single Sign On (SSO) allows your customers to manage their team’s users outside of your built-in user table.
 SSO centralizes the database of users into a single service that controls authorization to all accounts and applications.

 Enterprises use a large number of services with a large number of end users.
-It nearly impossible to manage hundreds, thousands or tens of thousands of users across tens or hundreds of different applications.
+It is nearly impossible to manage hundreds, thousands or tens of thousands of users across tens or hundreds of different applications.
 For this reason, enterprises have been using Single Sign On (or directory services) to manage the provisioning, deprovisioning and permissioning of accounts and privileges for many years.

 There are several standards that will allow your customers to manage users in a single directory.
 The leading standard is SAML.
 However, OAuth & OpenID-Connect based systems for federation via Google Apps, Salesforce, Slack & GitHub are also becoming quite popular.